-A.Daily Maintenance Checklist
+A. Daily Maintenance Checklist

-Oil level is maintained between the "L" Low mark and the "H" high mark on the dipstick.

-- Fuel tank full of proper grade of diesel fuel. - Water and sediment drained from water separator.

-Radiator filled with the proper coolant mixture.

-Air cleaner checked regularly.
-Change the filter element as required.

-Inspect for any fluid leaks.

-Look for any loose or damage parts.

-Belts checked for tightness, cracks or frays.

-Trailer hitch and safety chains checked for fitness.

-Tires checked for proper pressure.

-Battery checked for proper fluid level.

-Generator control panel checked for loose or damaged parts.

-Unit checked for general appearance and cleanliness.

-Tower cable checked for broken strands or frays.

-Insure flood lights are securely fastened.
+- Oil level is maintained between the "L" low mark and the "H" high mark on the dipstick. - Fuel tank full of proper grade of diesel fuel. - Water and sediment drained from water separator. - Air cleaner checked regularly.
+Change the filter element only as required. - Inspect for any fluid leaks. - Look for any loose or damaged parts. - Trailer hitch and safety chains checked for fitness. - Tires checked for proper pressure. - Battery checked for proper fluid level. - Generator control panel checked for loose or damaged parts. - Unit checked for general appearance and cleanliness. - Tower cable checked for broken strands or frays. - Insure floodlights are securely fastened.

+B. Engine Routine Maintenance

-B.Engine Routine Maintenance - A good preventivemaintenance program begins with a good dayto-day maintenance check and continues with a rigid routine maintenance program at the proper service intervals.
+A good preventive maintenance program begins with a good day-to-day maintenance check and continues with a rigid routine maintenance program at the proper service intervals.
 The chart below is to be used as a guide for your maintenance program.
 Shorter maintenance intervals are required if the engine is operated in a dusty environment or if frequent stops are made.
-If the engine is operated in consistent ambient temperatures below 0 or above 100 degrees F maintenance should be performed at shorter intervals.
-Consult your Kubota authorized repair location for recommended intervals.
+If the engine is operated in consistent ambient temperatures below 0 or above 100 degrees F., maintenance should be performed at shorter intervals.
+Consult your Yanmar authorized repair location for recommended intervals.